Lecture Notes in Cosmology: The cosmological principle and the Friedmann-Lema tre-Robertson-Walker metric

+and $g_{\mu\nu}$ is the metric.
+Finally, $R$ is the Ricci scalar, or scalar curvature, which is the trace of the Ricci tensor $R = g^{\mu\nu}R_{\mu\nu}$.
+In the right-hand side of the Einstein equations, $T_{\mu\nu}$ is the energy-momentum or stress-energy tensor, and it describes the matter content.

-In cosmology, which is the metric which describes the universe and what is the matter content?
-It turns out that both questions are very difficult to answer and, indeed, there are no still clear answers, as we stressed in Chapter~\ref{Chap:Cosmology}.
+In cosmology, what is the metric that describes the universe, and what is its matter content?
+It turns out that both questions are very difficult to answer; indeed, there are no final answers, as we stressed in Chapter~\ref{Chap:Cosmology}.